-(inexpensive bed-and-breakfasts in private residences) to budget campgrounds with simple cabins.
+(inexpensive bed-and-breakfasts or apartments in private residences) to budget campgrounds with simple cabins.
 Prices in hotels (all of which are state-owned) are usually high for what you get: Many luxury hotels are expensive in light of their amenities and, with the exception of

 , bargain hunters in Havana and other major tourist areas won't find much choice.
 Budget hotels operated by the Islazul chain are often the exception.

 Though new hotels are appearing all the time, many of the tourist properties were built before the 1960s.
 Most have been upgraded.
 Still, there's a bit of a time-warp feel to some of them, which can be part of the magic.
 Most are merely adequate (clean, with usually so-so service and often finicky plumbing); outside main tourist centers, however, hotels are frequently of stark modern design with inferior furnishings.
 That said, Havana has several modern hotels with upscale, even deluxe, furnishings and facilities.

-Private accommodation at a legal casa particular in Havana will cost about US$30-$35 for a prime location in Vedado and Miramar and a few dollars less in Habana Vieja and Centro.
-(If a tout leads you there, add a daily commission of US$5—if you knew the address already, be sure to explain that to the landlord to avoid the extra cost.)
+Private accommodation at a legal casa particular in Havana will cost about US$30-$50 for a prime location in Vedado and Miramar and a few dollars less in Habana Vieja and Centro.
+(If a tour leads you there, add a daily commission of US$5—if you knew the address already, be sure to explain that to the landlord to avoid the extra cost.)
 Outside Havana, a casa particular will cost US$15-$30, depending on the amenities it offers (which range from very basic to colonial-mansion-style in Trinidad).
 Prices are always per room, which usually have at least one double bed and often another single (or double) bed, but not always a private bathroom.

 If you have a specific casa particular or hotel in mind, do not believe anyone, such as a taxi driver, who tells you that it is full or closed.
 They are usually intent on taking you to a place where they can earn a commission.

-Owners pay CUC$145 per room per month, depending on location, plus an extra fee that allows them to serve meals (the fee applies even when they don't).
+Owners pay CUC$50 per room per month, depending on location, plus an extra fee that allows them to serve meals (the fee applies even when they don't).
 These taxes must be paid whether the rooms are rented or not.
 At the end of the year, another income tax of up to 50% is levied.
 Rooms receive regular government inspections, and regulations are strictly enforced.
 Do not expect your baggage to be exempt from inspection, even when you are not present.